 Why believe him: Guerrero is the co-founder and executive director of New York’s Cannabis Cultural Alliance (CCA), a nonprofit helping marginalized and underrepresented communities participate in the legal cannabis industry.
-CCA is among the plaintiffs suing the federal government to end marijuana prohibition.
+CCA is among the plaintiffs suing the federal government to end cannabis prohibition.

-During the first six months of 2018, 93 percent of the 6,604 New Yorkers arrested for marijuana infractions were people of color, according to advocacy group Police Reform Organizing Project.
-The disparity didn’t surprise Guerrero, whose lobbying efforts have helped introduce language protecting immigrant communities in state medical marijuana legislation.
+During the first six months of 2018, 93 percent of the 6,604 New Yorkers arrested for cannabis infractions were people of color, according to advocacy group Police Reform Organizing Project.
+The disparity didn’t surprise Guerrero, whose lobbying efforts have helped introduce language protecting immigrant communities in state medical cannabis legislation.
 CCA also has thrown its weight behind Sen. Cory Booker’s bill, which would create community reinvestment funds for communities ravaged by the war on drugs.

-A federal lawsuit filed last year by CCA to decriminalize marijuana is also expected to make inroads.
+A federal lawsuit filed last year by CCA to decriminalize cannabis is also expected to make inroads.
 The plaintiffs, including an Iraq War veteran, a child with a seizure disorder and an ex-NFL player, claims that the federal classification of cannabis as a Schedule I substance (dangerous and has no medicinal value) is so “irrational that it violates the U.S. Constitution.”
 Prohibition, he says, has been historically enacted and enforced in a discriminatory manner targeting populations of color, and today prevents them from participating in the legal cannabis industry.

 Prediction: Technology will change access to cannabis.